 Billfish may not be brought into the boat unless it is to be brought to the dock for weighing.

 Any billfish gaffed, harpooned or otherwise injured in an attempt to boat the fish will not qualify for catch and release points.
-Additionally, if the gaff crosses the vertical plane of the boat and the intent of the crew is to land the fish, yet the attempt is unsuccessful, the boat will not qualify for catch and release points.
+Additionally, if the gaff crosses the vertical plane of the boat, the boat will not qualify for catch and release points.

-For a vessel to qualify any billfish for points, every person aboard the vessel 18 years of age or older must sign an affidavit swearing that all rules and regulations were observed in reference to the described fish.
+For a vessel to qualify any billfish for points, every person aboard the vessel 18 years of age or older must sign an official Governor's Cup Released or Tagged and Released Billfish Affidavit or Landing Billfish Affidavit swearing that all rules and regulations were observed in reference to the described fish.
 Failure of any person to sign the affidavit, for any reason, disqualifies that fish.
 In addition, all released billfish must be clearly digitally photographed or videoed (preferable image would include a visible dorsal fin) at time of release by each vessel using a digital/video camera provided by the vessel.
 The image must include a time and date stamp that corresponds to the time of release recorded by the tournament designated committee boats.
 Photos/videos must be provided on a removable storage device, and will be used to confirm species identification and release information, and will be used to resolve potential conflicts or formal protests.

-Affidavits must be completed the day the catch and release or landing occurs, except when a medical emergency involving the boat's crew prohibits completion of the form or when a mechanically disabled boat cannot return within the prescribed weigh-in period.
+Affidavits must be completed the day the catch and release or landing occurs, except when a medical emergency involving the boat’s crew prohibits completion of the form or when a mechanically disabled boat cannot return within the prescribed weigh-in period.
 In these instances, the forms must be completed and returned within ten (10) days of the catch and release.
-If applicable by the individual tournaments, boats fishing out of other marinas or ports must fax or hand-deliver the completed catch and release affidavit and email digital images to tournament headquarters or SCGC personnel prior to the close of the weighing scales on the day of catch with the exception as noted above.
+If applicable by the individual tournaments, boats fishing out of other marinas or ports must fax or hand-deliver the completed official Governor's Cup Released or Tagged and Released Billfish Affidavit and email digital images to tournament headquarters or SCGC personnel prior to the close of the weighing scales on the day of catch with the exception as noted above.

 Boats will be awarded 25 participation points for each Series tournament entered up to a maximum of three events.
 A boat’s points total will include participation points as indicated along with points for landed or caught and released billfish from all tournaments fished.
 Points will count toward aggregate point totals for Outstanding Billfish Boat and Outstanding Billfish Conservationist.
 Points cannot be transferred from one boat to another.